dkvz/DoradeBlogEngineSpring/README.md

 I'll fix this one day maybe.

+## GeoIP database
+The app requires a GeoIP2 database to be present at the root of the project or it won't start.

+It has to be the "City" database, and I never tested with anything else than the free "GeoIP Lite" one.

 ## Creating the deployable jar
 Go to the project root directory and run:
 ```